Buddy Clark: Death and legacy

 The plane's pilot, James L. Hayter, later joined the U.S. Air Force and was involved in another accident in 1956.
-He later retired as a Lt Colonel and passed away in 2012.
+He later retired as a Lt Colonel and died in 2012.

 Clark is buried at Forest Lawn Memorial Park in Glendale, California, near his widow and daughter.

 Clark had previously been married to Louise Hitz, stepdaughter of famed hotelier Ralph Hitz in 1935.
 They had two children (Tommy and Katherine) together before divorcing in 1941.

 Jerry Vale's first album, I Remember Buddy (1958), was a tribute to Clark.

 For his contributions to the music industry, he has a star on the Hollywood Walk of Fame on 6800 Hollywood Boulevard.